By Haydn Brown.

 Where does one start in trying to identify this young lad and his circumstances.
 For a start, take his name – John Pirsins.
 In the 18th century, one in four seamen were apparently named ‘John’, this may have been their baptismal name or the one the authorities or mates would bestow in the absence of a known name.
 Then there is the surname which is a rare, so rare that one may well construe that it came about in error.
 How come is the obvious question?
-Well – John, let’s assume this to be correct, appears to have been a rural lad from the heart of the Norfolk countryside and he left home to join the British Navy.
-Literacy, at the time, was not a strong point in either area of occupation, so when it came to registering one’s name, the presence of illiteracy, local dialects and unclear pronunciation came into play: “Name”.
+Well – his forenam ‘John’; let’s assume this to be correct, appears to have been a rural lad from the heart of the Norfolk countryside and he left home to join the British Navy.
+Literacy, at the time, was not a strong point in either area of occupation, so when it came to registering a person’s name, the presence of illiteracy, local dialects and unclear pronunciation came into play:- “Name”.
 “John Parsons (Pirsins) Sir” Who knows, but the surname stuck!

 Did John Pirsins really come from the lower classes, or did he have connections with a higher status from where favours were often bestowed on family members and friends?
 Take the the quality of the gravestone as another faint clue.
 It is clear that the stone, and the skill required to inscribe it, would not have come cheap.
 Whilst it is commendable that more than a few of his mess-mates had, apparently, rallied round to find the money to erect such a monument in his honour, one wonders if they, in turn, were helped by a sponsor?
 Did this someone, as a possible favour to his parents, also have taken John on board ship as, maybe, an officer’s servant with intentions for him to be trained as an able seaman if not midshipman? – just like Horatio Nelson some 25 years earlier.
 But then, if all this was true then would not his surname and connections be better known today?
 Crucially, does any of this fit?
 Did John Pirsins enlist on his own volition because he wanted an adventure?
 Where did he join his first ship and at what level was he recruited?
 Two options stand out – did he become a Cabin Boy and/or a Powder Monkey?